How to Enable and Configure Betaflight Dynamic Idle

 With Dynamic Idle, however, Betaflight can detect and read each motor’s RPM, allowing you to set the minimum RPM more precisely.
 But how does this improved accuracy benefit prop wash performance?

-Dynamic Idle and Prop Wash Performance
+How Dynamic Idle Reduces Prop Wash

 When prop wash occurs, the flight controller attempts to stabilize the quadcopter by rapidly speeding up or slowing down the motors.
 Without Dynamic Idle, the minimum RPM your motors can reach is 5.5% by default.
 In contrast, when Dynamic Idle is enabled, Betaflight can command the motors to drop to 0% RPM.
 This enhanced braking capability noticeably improves prop wash handling.